 I wanted to create a space where people with The Gaps could creatively collide.

-In April of 2011 – I reached out and was able to start a dialogue with the founder of Creative Mornings, Tina Roth Eisenberg (Swiss-Miss designs/blog/studio) and Greg Storey (Happy Cog Studios : Founded and ran CM in San Francisco) for feedback regarding starting and sustaining creative community, I scheduled the first planning meeting for May 2011.
-Fifteen people of various creative fields showed up to get involved and volunteer.
+In April of 2011 – I reached out and was able to start a dialogue with the founder of Creative Mornings, Tina Roth Eisenberg (Swiss-Miss designs/blog/studio) and Greg Storey (Happy Cog Studios : Founded and ran CM in San Francisco) for feedback regarding starting and sustaining creative community.
+From our discussions and suggestions, I scheduled the first planning meeting for May 2011 in Wichita.
+Fifteen people from various creative fields wanted to be involved and volunteer.
 I was convinced that I had to try or die on this.
 Other people are in fact struggling with this too.

-1st TUE Talks launched in August of 2011 at NakedCity Gallery.
-Since then we’ve moved the OrangeCouch all over Wichita to Tanya’s Soup Kitchen, Roxy’s Downtown, PUBLIC at the Brickyard, Ulrich Museum of Fine Art, The Monarch, Wichita Center for the Arts (now Mark Arts), Fisch Haus, various art galleries, restaurants, and many other local spots.
-For over 5 years, we would bring together three to five people with Torin as moderator in conversation and insight of their experiences in the creative process.
-Handcrafted food prepared by our local artisans and drink was available at every event. $5 donations.
+1st TUE Talks / OrangeCouch Talks launched in August of 2011 at NakedCity Gallery but by the summer of 2012 we had begun to move OrangeCouch all over Wichita: Tanya’s Soup Kitchen, Roxy’s Downtown, PUBLIC at the Brickyard, Ulrich Museum of Fine Art, The Monarch, Wichita Center for the Arts (now Mark Arts), Fisch Haus, various art galleries, restaurants, and many other local spots.
+For over 5 years, we would bring together three to five people in to discuss their experiences in the creative process.
+Handcrafted food prepared by our local artisans and drink was available at every event.
+Suggested donations, sponsorships, and grants sustained this event.

 Connection and community are the primary components behind the talks.
 Held every month, excluding January, they take place at rotating venues downtown and include a panel, food, drinks and conversation.
 This past June, a chef, a sculptor and a gallery director turned public relations specialist explored the vexing topic of work/life balance.
 Other focuses have included nurturing creative talent, taking the stairs to success, ways to market one’s work, and how to get a book published.
 Brown said that there are always at least 50 people at the talks, and that they pull in new faces each month.